A full length Zorro II 33C93A-based DMA-driven SCSI-II controller Card + 0-8MB of Zorro II AutoConfig memory.

 The 6MB setting provides for a chained 4MB and a 2MB AutoConfig memory board definition which will get merged together by OS 2.04 and later.
 Under OS 1.2/1.3, the MergeMem command would need to be run to gain a contiguous ~6MB memory chunk.

-Unique Logic Design (for a SCSI/RAM Controller)
+DPRC - A Unique Logic Design (for a SCSI/RAM Controller)

-For the above reason, it is impossible to 'bus snoop' for DMA transfers (same for ChipRAM, and the shared RAM on a Bridgecard or RTG video product) with products such as the AdSpeed or the Supra 28MHz 68000 accelerators.
-The Amiga Zorro II bus, with many potential shared RAM regions and multiple bus masters, was not designed to support bus snooping, and attempting to do so breaks the hardware development rules.
+For the above reason, it is impossible to 'bus snoop' for DMA transfers (same issue for ChipRAM, the shared RAM on a Bridgecard, or an RTG video product) with products such as the AdSpeed or the Supra 28MHz 68000 accelerators.
+The Amiga Zorro II bus, with many potential shared RAM regions and multiple bus masters, was not designed to support bus snooping, and attempting to do so breaks the C= hardware development rules.
 Use the GVPSCSICtrl 68Cache kludge functionality to fix the design flaw in these two products.
 Note: These products also fail to register their non-standard cache functionality with Kickstart 2.0+ OS's Pre/PostCacheDMA() functions, a documented developer requirement since OS 2.0, and will have probelms with the other share-memory expansion boards mentioned.

 The GuruROM V6 and support tools have the same functionality as the V3/V4 FastROM driver and tools set, plus it gains some additional features.